Piano Concerto No. 2 (Saint-Saëns): Overview

-The piece follows the traditional form of three movements but allows for more freedom in tempo markings.
+It follows the traditional form of three movements but allows for more freedom in tempo markings.
 Normally, the first movement is fast-paced, while the second is slower, but the first movement here is slow and the second movement has a scherzo-like quality, resulting in a form resembling a typical four-movement symphony but lacking the first movement (a form also represented by Beethoven's Moonlight Sonata).

 The movements in the concerto are: